 The Panthers have captured a total of eleven national titles, including seven for men's lacrosse (1979, 1981, 1993, 1995, 1998, 1999, 2001), three for women's lacrosse (2004, 2006, 2009) and one for men's soccer (DII-1974).
-Panthers baseball has reached the NCAA College World Series four times, and women's soccer has qualified for the NCAA Tournament eleven times and competed in the Final Four twice.
-Women's volleyball made its first ever NCAA appearance in 2007 and has returned in each of the last two years (2008, 2009).
-Women's cross-country qualified a runner for the National Championships in 2007, 2008 and 2009; indoor track and swimming qualified competitors for the NCAA Championships for the first time in over 20 years.
-In the last two years, men's tennis, men's golf and women's bowling have also qualified for NCAA play.
-In addition to 16 NCAA appearances, the men's basketball team has made three trips to the Elite Eight (1965, 2001, 2002).
+Adelphi baseball has reached the NCAA College World Series four times, and women's soccer has qualified for the NCAA Tournament eleven times and competed in the Final Four twice.
+Women's volleyball made its first ever NCAA appearance in 2007 and returned in each of the next four years (2008, 2009, 2010, 2011) advancing to the Regional Semifinals twice.
+Women's cross-country qualified a runner for the National Championships in 2007, 2008 and 2009; indoor and outdoor track and swimming qualified competitors for the NCAA Championships for the first time in over 20 years with both programs producing All-Americans.
+In the last two years, men's tennis, men's golf and women's tennis have also qualified for NCAA play.
+In addition to 18 NCAA appearances, the men's basketball team has made three trips to the Elite Eight (1965, 2001, 2002).

 Effective 2009, Adelphi University officially made the move from the East Coast Conference (ECC) to the Northeast-10, thus adding to the powerful union of strong academic and athletic colleges and universities.
-The NE-10 remains focused on complementing the academic integrity and missions of the member institutions with a commitment to a broadbased championship program, as evidenced by the 23 sports the Conference offers in championship play, the most of any Division II conference.
+The NE-10 remains focused on complementing the academic integrity and missions of the member institutions with a commitment to a broad-based championship program, as evidenced by the 23 sports the Conference offers in championship play, the most of any Division II conference.

-Adelphi University placed third in the 2009-2010 Northeast-10 Presidents' Cup as announced by the Northeast-10 Conference at the conference's end of the year awards banquet in Burlington, Vermont.
-Adelphi, in just the school's first season in the Northeast-10, accumulated 165.5 points by having 14 programs finish among the top-five as baseball, men and women's cross-country, golf, men and women's lacrosse, men's swimming, men and women's tennis, field hockey, women's soccer, softball, volleyball and men's indoor track all posted top-five finishes.
+Adelphi University placed fourth in the 2011-2012 Northeast-10 Presidents' Cup as announced by the Northeast-10 Conference at the conference's end of the year awards banquet in Burlington, Vermont.
+Adelphi, in just the school's third season in the Northeast-10, accumulated 169.5 points by having 18 programs finish among the top-ten as volleyball and women's lacrosse won NE-10 tournament titles and women's tennis and men's basketball captured regular season championships.
+In addition, women's lacrosse, men's lacrosse and softball finished second in the regular season standings, while golf and volleyball placed third overall